mozilla/frost/README.md

 These files can be removed individually or all at once with [the pytest --cache-clear](https://docs.pytest.org/en/latest/cache.html#usage) option.

-## Test Config
+## Custom Test Config

-pytest-services adds an optional `--config` cli option for passing in a custom config file specific to tests within pytest-services.
+pytest-services adds a `--config` cli option for passing in a custom config file specific to tests within pytest-services.

 The example config in repo (`config.yaml.example`):
 ```